-- Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - Units issued by REITs and InvITs - Derivative Instruments as may be permitted by SEBI/RBI. - Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions - Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year
+- Equity and equity related securities. - Derivative Instruments as may be permitted by SEBI. - Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions

-- Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - Securitised Debt - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS & reverse repos including repo in corporate bonds - Floating rate debt instruments - The non-convertible part of convertible securities - Any other instruments as may be permitted by SEBI from time to time.
+- Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - Securitised Debt - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS & reverse repos including repo in corporate bonds - Floating rate debt instruments - Investment in units of Real Estate Investment Trust (REIT) & Infrastructure Investment Trust (InvIT). - Repurchase and reverse repurchase obligations in securities - The non-convertible part of convertible securities - Any other domestic fixed income securities - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - Any other instruments as may be permitted by SEBI from time to time.